top of page

 annual event describing the ASHA committee.

-Safe Parking Subcommittee
+Safe Parking Team

 This committee exists to support our current MHCH Safe Parking programs through evaluating and upholding best practice principles, and to spread our model of Safe Parking Program throughout the San Gabriel Valley by identifying and setting up new host sites (primarily on church properties) in the San Gabriel Valley area.

-Safe Parking is a free night-time parking program for people living in their vehicles while on a pathway to securing stable housing.
-Safe parking programs provide case management, security and restroom facilities, and may provide additional services.
-In Los Angeles County there are over 15,700 persons living in 9100 vehicles (cars, vans, campers, and R.V.s) each night, per the January 2018 L.A.
+In Los Angeles County over 15,700 persons were living in 9,100 vehicles (cars, vans, campers, and R.V.s) each night, according to the January 2018 L.A.
 County Homeless Count.
 Vehicle dwellers represent over 25% of the population of people experiencing homelessness in LA County.
+In SPA 3 (San Gabriel Valley), as of 2023, 206 people are living in their cars in SPA and 136 live in vans.

 San Gabriel Valley Community Land Trust